 ✗ Suppliers might ask for minimums.

-✗ It might take you a few runs to learn the right amount pressure/temperature needed for this new technique, so I would suggest you ask for several prints to run some tests first.
-Your supplier will most likely send you instructions, otherwise simply contact them and if they are good they should help you.
+✗ It might take you a few runs to learn the right amount of pressure/temperature needed for this new technique, so I would suggest you ask for several prints to run some tests first.
+Your supplier will most likely send you instructions, otherwise, simply contact them and if they are good they should help you.

 ✗ Large quantity runs are expensive and time-consuming.